45ninjas/kau-rock/kau-rock/docs/GameObject.md

 # GameObject

-Game objects are objects that store components.
-GameObjects also store a list of children and a reference to it's parent (if one exists).

 Essentially a gameobjet is a node in a tree data structure that can be traversed up and down the branches of the tree.
+Each game object also stores a list of components.
+These components add extra functionality to a game object, for example a Transform component to keep track of the game object's rotation and position.

 If a gameobject has no parent its considered a root object.
-Currently kau-rock supports multiple root gameobjects however this is subject to change.
+Once a gameobject has become a root object it's added to the list of Root Objects in the SceneManager.

 ## Properties

 ### Name *string*
-    The name of the gameobject.
+> The name of the gameobject.
 Used to assist debugging and will be used by any future graphical tools.

 ### Active *boolean*
-    This is currently not in use and has been added for future proofing.
+> This is currently not in use and has been added for future proofing.

 ### Parent *GameObject*
-    The parent of this GameObject.
+> The parent of this GameObject.

 ### Children *List<GameObject>*
-    A list containing all game objects that have this game object as it's parent.
+> A list containing all game objects that have this game object as it's parent.

 ### Components *HashSet<Component>*
-    A list containing all components for this game object.
+> A list containing all components for this game object.

 ### Transform *[Transform](components/transform.md)*
-    The transform component of this game object.
+> The transform component of this game object.
 GameObjects will always have a transform.

 ## Methods